-VII.
-Pricing of Drugs and Drug Price Control Order, 2013
+O. Pricing of Drugs and Drug Price Control Order, 2013

-The Drug Price Control Order, 2013 ("DPCO"), has been issued by the Government of India under Section 3 of the Essential Commodities Act, 1955 ("ECA") to regulate the prices of drugs.
+The Drug Price Control Order, 2013 ("DPCO"), has been issued by the Government of India under Section 3 of the Essential Commodities Act, 1955 ("ECA")7 to regulate the prices of drugs.
 It replaces the Drug Price Control Order, 1995.
 The DPCO is administered and enforced by the National Pharmaceutical Pricing Authority ("NPPA").
 The main objective of the DPCO is to ensure the availability, at reasonable prices of essential lifesaving and prophylactic medicines specified in the National List of Essential Medicines, 2015 ("NLEM").
-The DPCO provides the list of price-controlled drugs, procedures for fixing the prices of drugs, methods of implementation prices and penalties for contravention of provisions.
+The NLEM is typically revised every five years and currently, the NLEM 2022 is in force.
+NLEM 2022 encompasses a wide range of drugs and devices including anti-cancer drugs, patented drugs, fixed dose combinations, modified release dosage forms etc.